ahpaleus/testing-handbook/content/docs/static-analysis/codeql/10-advanced.md

   call.getLocation(), call.getDestination()
 ```

-New types must always _extend_ (i.e., subclass) an existing CodeQL type.
+New types must always _extend_ (i.e., subclass) a existing CodeQL type.
 In this
 case, we extend `FunctionCall`, which corresponds to defining a subset of the
 set of all function calls in the code base.
 The method `MemcpyCall()` is known
 as the _characteristic predicate_ of the class and contains the condition that